apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > Consensus will also be updated, and it is a force for the community to move the project forward.

-The Apache Way, as Masatsu understands it, is about community over code.
+The Apache Way, as Zhengsong understands it, is about community over code.

 He believes that the community is essentially a collaboration between people, where everyone divides up the work and does their own job.
 But before we cooperate and do our own work, we need to form some consensus.